llecoq/louis-quentin-lecoq.com/README.md

 ## Interactive Particle Animation: A Live Performance Lab 🔥

-The Particle animation (inspired by [ParticleJs](https://vincentgarreau.com/particles.js/) with my own twist) is coded from scratch.
+The Particle animation (heavily inspired by [ParticleJs](https://vincentgarreau.com/particles.js/) with my own twist) is coded from scratch.

 - **Experiment with Particle Dynamics**: The animation allows you to adjust parameters like particle count in real-time.
 See how the system's performance varies with different load scenarios.
 - **Technology Switching in Action**: Seamlessly switch between JavaScript and Rust/WebAssembly implementations.
 Both use the same logic, providing a direct comparison of their performance capabilities under identical algorithmic conditions.